 - Sound-Effect Bleep: When Captain America is not around to enforce his "Language!" shtick, a Bleep sound covers Deadpool's profanities.
 HISHE is not rated R, obviously.

 - There Is No Kill Like Overkill: He shoots in Ajax's head and beheads him for good measure.Deadpool: Now f-[BLEEP] die already!

 - Toilet Humour: He shows his bare butt to Batman and Superman in the Logan HISHE short.

-- Art Evolution: In the Spider-Man: Into the Spider-Verse HISHE short, he is changed from the picture shown here into an approximation of his design from that film.
+- Art Evolution: In the Spider-Man: Into the Spider-Verse HISHE, he is changed from the picture shown here into an approximation of his design from that film.
 In general, the design is also sleeker as well.

-- The Cameo: He shows up in How Spider-Man: Homecoming Should Have Ended just as Tom Holland's Peter Parker was saying he won't get replaced any time soon, after Holland's predecessors pointed out he replaced them with all these Continuity Reboots.Holland Spider-Man: Oh, Mr. Stark, I don't want to replace anyone, you know, that would just suck...
+- The Cameo: He shows up in How Spider-Man: Homecoming Should Have Ended just as Tom Holland's Peter Parker was saying he won't get replaced any time soon, after Holland's predecessors pointed out he replaced them with all these Continuity Reboots.MCU Peter: Oh, Mr. Stark, I don't want to replace anyone, you know, that would just suck...

 Miles Morales: Yeah, don't be too sure about that!

 - Only Sane Man: In that he's the only one genuinely confused about the fact that he got dragged out of his bed to sit in an alternate dimensional cafe and listen to Batman and Superman talk smack about his movie.

 - Ship Tease: He gets a little more assertive with telling Gwen that he's interested in her.
 She requites the shoulder touch much to everyone's delight.